Magazine: Kitchen and Bath Business, Official Publication of KBIS

 Executive Editor : Chelsie Butler

-Kitchen and Bath Business magazine, owned by Emerald Expositions, reaches more than 50,000 kitchen and bath designers, architects, custom builders and remodelers each month.
+Kitchen and Bath Business magazine, owned by Emerald Expositions, sends more than 83,000 subscriptions to kitchen and bath designers, architects, custom builders and remodelers each month.
 The magazine delivers exclusive features on cutting-edge design installations, new products, business developments, industry personalities, best practices and solid market research.
-Kitchen and Bath Business was the first trade magazine for the kitchen & bath industry, is the exclusive sponsor of KBIS and continues to provide progressive and insightful coverage of the industry’s products, trends and services, with a sophisticated visual style befitting a design-oriented readership.
+Kitchen and Bath Business was the first trade magazine for the kitchen & bath industry, is the Official Publication of KBIS and continues to provide progressive and insightful coverage of the industry’s products, trends and services, with a sophisticated visual style befitting a design-oriented readership.

 Kitchen and Bath Business is the kitchen and bath professional’s essential resource for the knowledge, skills, concepts and tactics they need to effectively communicate and collaborate with the entire project team—including the consumer, the newest member of that team.
 Kitchen and Bath Business is committed to teaching and guiding professionals in selling the value of their expertise and services in an industry that is inundated with do-it-yourselfers and buy-it-yourselfers.
 From cutting-edge—and even practical—design trends to remarkable product innovation to embracing the lifestyles of today’s more sophisticated homeowners, our readers will be armed with techniques and tools for building their profession and successfully running their businesses

-Kitchen and Bath Business is the official sponsor of KBIS.
+Kitchen and Bath Business is the Official Publication of KBIS.

 History of Kitchen and Bath Business